As if we needed another reason to love Taraji P. Henson.

 Lately, there's been a rise in action movies with leading ladies (i.e. Atomic Blonde/Red Sparrow).
 But standing out from the crowd is Taraji P. Henson's,

 I've been excited to see this movie ever since I first saw the preview, though I wasn't too sure what it was all about at first.
 I just new Taraji was playing a woman named Mary who knew how to sling a gun like nobodies business.
 Luckily, it pretty much lived up to my expectations.
-In the film, Taraji stars as the titular assassin, who's indebted to the Boston mob that took her in as a young runaway and taught her how to shoot a gun.
-But after completing a hit, Mary realizes that her target’s young son Danny is now an orphan, and her guilt for killing his father leads her to spend the next year keeping tabs on him and eventually taking him under her wing.
+In the film, Taraji stars as the titular assassin, who's unwillingly involved with Boston mob that took her in as a young runaway.
+But after completing one particular hit that results in the orphaning of a young boy, Mary realizes that she's tired of the life.

 The film opens up with a ’70s-inspired credit sequence that nods to its blaxploitation roots and Taraji consistently spits badass, action-movie one-liners throughout the entire 88-minute run.

 Most reviews I've read were disappointed in the lack of killer action sequences in the film, but I think the lack of them is why I liked it so much.
 Sure it wasn't what I would consider being the greatest movie of all time, but it was an original premise with enjoyable characters.

 Unlike the other assassin-action films I've seen, Proud Mary tapped into the humanity of the person behind such a ruthless job.
 Mary's (Henson) many emotions gives the audience a chance to look at a killer in a way we haven’t before and shows us that no matter how terrible the things they do are sometimes, they still have hearts.
 (Disclaimer: I don't think this applies to every killer in the world)